Sharp large deviation results for sums of independent random variables: Some comparisons

-In this subsection, we show that Theorem \ref{thend} can be used to improve a recent upper bound on tail probabilities due to Pinelis \cite{P12}.
-For simple of notations, we assume that $\xi_i \leq 1$ and only consider the i.i.d.\ case.
+In this subsection, we show that Theorem \ref{thend} can be used to improve a recent upper bound on tail probabilities due to Pinelis \cite{P14}.
+For simplicity of notations, we assume that $\xi_i \leq 1$ and only consider the i.i.d.\ case.
 For other cases, the argument is similar.
 Let us recall the notations of Pinelis.
-Denote by $\Gamma_{a^2}$ the normal distribution with parameters $0$ and $a^2$, and $\Pi_\theta$ the Poisson distribution with parameter $\theta$.
+Denote by $\Gamma_{a^2}$ the normal random variable with mean $0$ and variance $a^2 >0$, and $\Pi_\theta$ the Poisson random variable with parameter $\theta > 0$.
 Let also